Giant armadillo

 reproduction

-Not much is known about the reproductive strategy of giant armadillos.
-The females give birth to one, exceptionally two, young per litter, but it is not clear whether they breed every year.
-The offspring remain inside the burrow during most of the lactation period of 4 to 6 months.
+Male and female giant armadillos reach sexual maturity at 6.5–8 years of age.
+Gestation length is 5 months, and the females usually give birth to one offspring.
+Parental care is long.
+The offspring remain inside the burrow and are completely dependent of the mother’s milk for 6–8 months.
 The females sometimes leave their offspring inside the burrow and close the entrance to impede predator attacks.

 curious facts